Linh Le · senior full-stack engineer. End to end means end to end, from server to screen.

 Those drifting spots are a system, not a texture.

-Two chemicals on a grid: A gets fed in, B eats A and decays — the patterns fall out of the math.
+Two chemicals on a grid: A gets fed in, B eats A and decays; the patterns are emergent.
 State lives in an RGBA texture, a shader runs the Gray-Scott update on every cell in parallel, ping-pong framebuffers step time forward.
-(The interesting call was what to put on the GPU and what to leave in JS — read the system, then write to it.)
+(The interesting call was what to put on the GPU and what to leave in JS.)

 Track record